LuccaWang1/cherry-cloud/README.md

 ### Authors

 We are software engineers.
+This is our collaborative project we set out to create together post-Hackbright, a 12-week software engineering fellowship.
 Feel free to connect on LinkedIn!

 - [Agne Djacenko](https://www.linkedin.com/in/agne-djacenko/)
 - [Lucca Wang](https://www.linkedin.com/in/luccawang/)